 So is this game any good?
 That’s complicated to answer because while TPoT isn’t a bad game, per se, I don’t think it’s that good of a Re:ZERO game.
 It tries to appeal to both established fans and series newcomers yet falls flat at satisfying either.
 When viewing this as I would a standard visual novel, the overall storytelling feels uneven.
 Occasionally, jarring event transitions make the narrative feel choppy, and important happenings seem to lack details.
 Conversely, there are tangential moments where characters say a whole bunch without saying anything at all.
 As a Re:ZERO entity, TPoT lacks in the macabre elements that series fans love so much, and anything grim and gory is heavily bowdlerized.

 In some regards, TPoT assumes a measure of familiarity with the source material.
 The summary sequence to get players up to speed is choppy, truncated, and leaves out some crucial details.
 There are character dossiers in the menu as well, but the information provided in those is not enough for anyone coming into Re:ZERO totally blind.
 To a series fan, the main characters in Prophecy of the Throne should feel like old friends.
 To a newcomer, they’re merely likable (or not so likable) anime tropes who don’t make the strongest impression for players who haven’t spent much time to grow with them via the source material.
-For example, Rem’s (the blue-haired maid in the picture above) demonstrative adoration toward Subaru would be seen as charming to established fans but annoyingly overdone to those unfamiliar with her character development.
+For example, Rem’s (the blue-haired maid in the picture below) demonstrative adoration toward Subaru would be seen as charming to established fans but annoyingly overdone to those unfamiliar with her character development.

 On the other hand, coming into TPoT with series familiarity makes the big plot reveal obvious from the start and lessens investment in the tale.
 There are a handful of new characters in the game who aren’t in any of the other media, but though they don’t seem out of place within the Re:ZERO mythos, none of them made spectacular impressions on me.
 I’m okay with them being “one and done” characters, but if they were to reappear elsewhere in the future, I wouldn’t be opposed.